conestack/webresource/docs/source/overview.rst

 Debugging
 ---------

-To prevent ``webresource`` generating links to the compressed versions of declared resources, ``development`` flag of the config singletion needs to be
+To prevent Webresource generating links to the compressed versions of declared resources, ``development`` flag of the config singleton needs to be
 set:

 .. code-block:: python